Improving Robustness of AlphaZero Algorithms to Test-Time Environment Changes: Methodology

 \subsection{Tree Recycling}

 Although being greedy during planning can help us better realize that something is off in the environment, we are still strongly constrained by the available planning budget.
 In standard AZ implementations, the planning tree is initialized from scratch after every step in the real environment.
 There are some key reasons why this is a common practice in the literature:\begin{itemize} \item \textbf{Model inaccuracy}: If our transition model is inaccurate, we might accumulate planning errors and end up modeling highly inaccurate transitions. \item \textbf{Memory and time constraints}: Building an incrementally deeper tree requires recursively traversing and backing up from much longer trajectories, which might be undesirable if there are specific time constraints.
-It also requires more memory to maintain the increasing number of nodes. \end{itemize} While we acknowledge these limitations, we still believe that allowing our agent to reuse part of the previous planning tree can significantly reduce the amount of planning budget needed to properly plan in modified environments, particularly for the much deeper planning trees built by a greedy selection policy.
+It also requires more memory to maintain the increasing number of nodes\footnote{For sufficient tree exploration the average memory complexity of tree recycling is bounded.
+If the recycled subtree has complexity $\mathcal O(B/|\mathcal A|)$ for a planning budget $B$, then after $n$ steps in the environment the memory complexity of the recycled tree will be $\mathcal O(B^*_n) = \mathcal O(B + \frac{1}{|\mathcal A|} B^*_{n-1}) = \mathcal O(B \sum_{t=0}^{n-1} \frac{1}{|\mathcal A|^t})$, that is, $\lim\limits_{n \to \infty} \mathcal O(B^*_n) = \mathcal O(B \frac{|\mathcal A|}{|\mathcal A|-1}).$}. \end{itemize} While we acknowledge these limitations, we still believe that allowing our agent to reuse part of the previous planning tree can significantly reduce the amount of planning budget needed to properly plan in modified environments, particularly for the much deeper planning trees built by a greedy selection policy.
 Moreover, specific memory and/or recursion limits could simply be addressed by setting a maximum number of consecutive tree reuses, after which we can drop the previously constructed tree and start planning from scratch.

 One way of reusing the previous tree is to check whose child of the previous root node holds the same state as in the real environment (if any) and resume planning from there.
 Note that there might be multiple children of the root that correspond to the current state, and in that case, we should then decide which subtree we want to retain.
 Since our main goal is building increasingly deep trees, we can choose the child whose corresponding subtree is the deepest, where the depth of a node's subtree is defined recursively as the "height" of the node: